ASV1995/Pneumonia-Detection/README.md

-Convolutional Neural Networks (CNNs) for Pneumonia Detection
+How to use Convolutional Neural Networks (CNNs) for Pneumonia Detection!

 Introduction: